-Believe it or not, it is very time consuming to produce small quantities of tile.
+Clients are often surprised that ordering a small quantity of tile is more expensive than a large one.
+Surprisingly, it is very time consuming to produce small quantities of tile.
 The setup time to make one, twenty-five, or 500 square feet takes the same amount of time — changing tools, cleaning glaze guns, setting application parameters, etc. So, the production cost per square foot is considerably higher for the low quantities.

 Installing Heath tile